mdn/content/files/en-us/web/api/performanceresourcetiming/initiatortype/index.md

 ## Value

-The `initiatorType` property can have the following values or `other` if none of the conditions match.
+The `initiatorType` property can have the following values, or `other` if none of the conditions match.

 - `audio`
   - : If the request was initiated by an {{HTMLElement("audio")}} element's `src` attribute.